-Exercise 3 - Ward H4
+Exercise 3 - Ward visit H4

-For our third exercise, we wanted volunteers to visit ward H4.

-They were given the following brief details: 'You are visiting a relative who is currently in: Salford Royal - Ward H4.
-You have arrived by tram and walked up Stott Lane.'
+You are visiting a relative who is currently in:

+Salford Royal - Ward H4

+You have arrived by tram and walked up Stott Lane.

 Taking on the role of a visitor having arrived by tram and alighting at Ladywell tram stop, our volunteers started this exercise from the junction of Salford Royal Hospital on Stott Lane (next to Meadowbrook Unit) and it took them on average, 20 minutes from this point to find the correct ward.
 Most entered the hospital through the entrance into the Irving Building but as this was not well signposted, one continued to walk up Stott Lane to see if they could see any other signage to get into the building.
 For this volunteer, they walked past the main doors to the emergency department and when asked by a member of staff if they needed help, were directed to a 'cut through' in between main hospital and new trauma building, but walking alone, they ended up coming to a dead end and getting totally lost.